aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/07-job-orchestration.md

     ```

 Now that we have the Docker image pushed to the registry, we can submit
-a job using that image to Run:ai:
+a job using that image to Run:ai\:

 === "Linux/macOS"